Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Summary

 We end with a few remarks.
 Although we described and implemented PCMA only for unweighted networks, the approach is flexible and it can be readily extended to treat weighted networks.
 Another extension is to properly tune the threshold $t_{f_{s}}$ for exploring the hierarchical structure of communities.
 Like any other algorithm, PCMA also has its limitations.
 It is not designed to detect small communities and it will not work in networks that are too sparse.
 There is also the common problem among algorithms on distinguishing real communities from false ones.
-This is actually a deeper question because whether there really exists a clear boundary for distinguishing ``real communities" from ``false ones" is questionable.
-A more practically approach would be to explore methods of choosing the thresholds properly or construct a function involving $g$, $l$, and community size to make the detected communities more trustful.
-Finally, the source code of our implementation of PCMA is released as free software under the GNU General Public License version 2 or any later version (GPLv2+)~\cite{Xu:2015ab}.
+This is actually a deeper question because whether there really exists a clear boundary, i.e. a set of thresholds, for distinguishing ``real communities" from ``false ones" is questionable.
+A more practically approach would be to explore methods of choosing the thresholds properly or constructing a credibility function involving $g$, $l$, and community size to make the detected communities more trustful.
+These quantities in the PCMA framework provide us with vast space for further improvement in post-processing and in-depth analysis of community structure.

+Finally, the source code of PCMA is released as free software under the GNU General Public License version 2 or any later version~\cite{Xu:2016ab}.